thomhurst/TUnit/docs/docs/tutorial-extras/parallel-limiter.md

 You'll notice this has a generic type argument - You must give it a type that implements `IParallelLimit` and has a public empty constructor.
 That interface requires you to define what the limit is for those tests.

-If a class doesn't have a parallel limit defined, it'll try and eagerly run when the .NET thread pool allows it to do so.
+If a class doesn't have a parallel limit defined, it'll try and eagerly run when the .NET thread pool allows it to do so, so the upper limit is unknown.

 If it does have a parallel limit defined, be aware that that parallel limit is shared for any tests with that same `Type` of parallel limit.

 In the example below, `MyParallelLimit` has a limit of `2`.
-Now any test, anywhere in your test suite, that has this parallel limit attribute applied to it, will only be processed 2 at a time.
+Now any test, anywhere in your test suite, that has this parallel limit attribute applied to it, will shared this limit, and so only 2 can be processed at a time.

 Other tests without this attribute may run alongside them still.